National Cricket Academy

-The National Cricket Academy (NCA) is a cricket facility of the Board of Control for Cricket in India (BCCI) in Bengaluru, India, for the purpose of developing young cricketers who have been identified as having the potential to represent the Indian cricket team.
-It was established in 2000 and is located near the M. Chinnaswamy Stadium The facility is also used for the rehabilitation of injured players.
+The National Cricket Academy (NCA) is the premier cricket facility of the Board of Control for Cricket in India (BCCI) established in May 2000 for the purpose of developing young cricketers who have been identified as having the potential to represent the Indian cricket team.
+The facility is also used for the rehabilitation of injured players, including many international players.

-Former cricketer VVS Laxman is the present director of the NCA.

-Activities

-The NCA has collaborated with the MRF Pace Foundation to train fast bowlers from across the country.

-The facility also works as a rehabilitation center for injured members of India's cricket team.
-Ravi Shastri, in comments about frequently injured cricketers, sarcastically called some players "permanent residents of NCA", which he said was "not a good thing at all".
-As of July 2023, Jasprit Bumrah, Prasidh Krishna, and Rishabh Pant were admitted to the center.
+The original academy was established in 2000 and is located near the M. Chinnaswamy Stadium.
+In September 2024, the BCCI opened a revamped, state-of-the-art facility near the Bengaluru International Airport.
+This new Centre of Excellence (CoE) takes over as the BCCI's primary training academy and site for rehabilitation, injury management and sports science.
+Operations from the old facility have been shifted out in a phased manner to the new CoE, with VVS Laxman, the director of the former NCA, carrying on as director for the CoE.
+Notably, the BCCI has extended use of the facility to non-cricketers such as Olympic athletes.